Anand195/Udacity-Android-Basics-Projects/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Android](https://img.shields.io/badge/made%20for-android-green.svg)](https://www.android.com/)

-The repository contains all the projects made during the Udacity's Android Basics Nanodegree Course.
+The [repository](https://github.com/aakaashjois/Udacity-Android-Basics-Projects) contains all the projects for the Udacity's Android Basics Nanodegree Course.

 ## Getting Started
 Each project is added as a submodule.
 Feel free to fork the project and modify it.